 This restriction is added if a person tests in a vehicle that is equipped with an air over hydraulic brake system.
-The driver must pass the air brake written exam and skills test in a vehicle equipped with a partial air brakes system.
+The driver must pass air brake written and skills test in a vehicle equipped with air brakes.
 The person is restricted from operating a CMV equipped with any braking system operating fully on the air brake principle.
 Hydraulic brakes include any braking system operating partially on the air brake and partially on the hydraulic brake principle.